-Progress made in 2010-2011: 1) Data management and map display: We obtained weather data from two different sources 1) PSU's climatology lab (Real-Time Mesoscale Analysis or RTMA data, Fig. 3) and 2) VCE's mesonet weather station throughout VA (Figs. 2).
+Progress made in 2011-2012: 1) Data management and map display: We obtained weather data from two different sources 1) PSU's climatology lab (Real-Time Mesoscale Analysis or RTMA data, Fig. 3), 2) VCE's mesonet weather station throughout VA (Fig. 2), and 3) Direct retrieval of RTMA data from NOAA (new addition in 2012).
 The Virginia Tech's Enterprise GIS group who hosts the web application on the Virginia Tech Enterprise GIS system developed a database and network structure where these weather data arrive daily.
 Then the same group developed GIS modules that were based on published (peer-reviewed) results (see step 2 for more details).
 Since the infrastructure of the VCE mesonet was not designed for our purposes, we spend considerable amount of time developing a protocol for data retrieval.
 In addition, we made sure to use commonly accepted data format and data management tools so that these can be compatible with other major weather data sources such as MADIS (Meteorological Assimilation Data Ingest System), which is a growing standard for the continental US weather data.

-2) Selection and programming of disease models: There are numerous grape diseases in Virginia; however, any of five major fungal diseases (black rot, Botrytis, downy mildew, Phomopsis, powdery mildew, please refer to Table 2) can be a threat if growers failed to manage them.
+2) Selection and programming of disease models:

+There are numerous grape diseases in Virginia; however, any of five major fungal diseases (black rot, Botrytis, downy mildew.
+Phomopsis, powdery mildew, please refer to Table 2) can be a threat if growers failed to manage them.
 In addition to the major grape diseases, we are investigating for some of major apple diseases in our area.
-Apple scab. cedar-apple and -quince rusts, sooty blotch and fly speck disease complex, and fire blight has been causing chronic issues, and therefore, well studied.
-Since the scope of this study is not about creating a new model, but about utilizing existing model and creates a daily risk map based on these well-established models, we selected some of candidate models from existing peer-reviewed works, summerlized the information, and then translated these candidate models into GIS-based environment (Fig. 4).